jinpark/django-girls-azure-gitbook/visual_studio_code.md

 3. Press ⌘P (for mac) or ctrl+p (for linux/windows) and type in `ext install python`.
 4. It will show ![](vs-python.png)

-5. Press enter and the python extension will show up
+5. Press enter and the python extension will install.

 ## Tips